Managing Existing Assessments

 Deleting an Assessment

-• Navigate to a course gradebook by clicking Admin> Manage Gradebook or Admin> Manage Courses > Select a course> Gradebook tab.
+• Navigate to a course gradebook by clicking Admin > Manage Gradebook or Admin > Manage Courses > Select a course > Gradebook tab.

 Return to Article Content Section Image Beveled v1

-Copying Forward an Existing Gradebook
+Copying Existing Gradebook Assessments

 Existing gradebook assessments and collections can be copied over to a new course or curriculum period to be reused and save configuration time.
+This tool can be helpful during course rollover time.

 Before you start, ensure that the curriculum period (e.g., Sept.
 1, 2021 – Dec.
 31, 2021) you want to create a new gradebook for exists and has an audience (e.g., a cohort).
 Navigate to Admin > Manage Course > Setup to review and adjust this as needed.
+Do the following to copy gradebook assessments

-• Ensure you are in the correct curriculum period and adjust using the period selector in the top right if needed.
+Step 2: Ensure you are in the correct curriculum period and adjust using the period selector in the top right if needed.
 (The current curriculum period will display by default.)

-What is copied:
+What IS copied:

 • Assessment and collection titles and weights including previous assessment details (assuming you checked off a collection)